GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Sensor-aware Multi-modal Fusion

 The use of $\arg\max$ makes the Gumbel-max trick \emph{non-}differentiable.
-However, it can be replaced by \emph{softmax} with a temperature factor $\tau$, thus making it a fully-differentiable resampling method \cite{Jang2016a}.
-Softmax indexed by a temperature parameter $\tau$ can be represented as:
+However, it can be replaced by \emph{Softmax} with a temperature factor $\tau$, thus making it a fully-differentiable resampling method \cite{Jang2016a}.
+Softmax with temperature parameter $\tau$ can be represented as

-The temperature factor in softmax determines how closely the Gumbel-Softmax distribution matches the categorical distribution.
-With low temperatures, e.g., $\tau=0.1, \tau=0.5$, the expected value of a Gumbel-Softmax random variable approaches the expected value of a categorical random variable \cite{Jang2016a}.
-The Gumbel-Softmax resampling function can therefore be written as:
+where $\tau$ determines how closely the Gumbel-Softmax distribution matches the categorical distribution.
+With low temperatures, e.g., $\tau=0.1$ to $\tau=0.5$, the expected value of a Gumbel-Softmax random variable approaches the expected value of a categorical random variable \cite{Jang2016a}.
+The Gumbel-Softmax resampling function can therefore be written as

 with $i=1,\ldots,n$.